Service Learning in Indigenous Communities - The University of Sydney

 Aboriginal Family Wellbeing Empowerment Program: You will experience topics from the first stage of the highly respected and researched Aboriginal Family Wellbeing Empowerment Program during your unit of study.
 This includes personal exploration and helps build your understandings on how to work cohesively and successfully as a student group and with your host community.

-The GAC north Queensland field trip: Semester 1 2024 will require you to travel as a group to Girringun Aboriginal Corporation located in north Queensland for final preparations and to conduct your community project.
-The cost of flights, ground transport and accommodation will be arranged and covered by the SLIC program.
-You will need to make a small contribution to help cover expenses.
+The GAC north Queensland field trip: Semester 1 2025 will require you to travel as a group to Girringun Aboriginal Corporation located in north Queensland for final preparations and to conduct your community project.
+The cost of flights, ground transport and accommodation will be covered by the SLIC program.
+You will need to purchase your own food and make a small contribution to help cover field trip expenses.
+Local groceries stores are close to our accommodation and onsite cooking facilities are available.
 A letter regarding your absence from the University will be provided for you to share with your other unit of study coordinators to allow any arrangements and considerations to be applied.

 Eligibility